Best Monitor light bars 2026: 7 Compared (9 Sources)

 Default recommendation

 → Quntis Monitor Light Bar PRO+ (~$70).
-Best balance of features (Ra95 CRI, auto-dimming, wireless remote, curved monitor support, ≥1200 lux) at the category's value sweet spot.
-Upgrade to BenQ ScreenBar Halo 2 if backlight wash and a puck controller justify ~$130 more, or drop to Yeelight at ~$26 if you can live without a remote and auto-dim. [src1, src2]
+Best balance of features (Ra95 CRI, auto-dimming, wireless remote, 0.12–2.36" clamp range, ≥1200 lux, 51 cm bar) at the category's value sweet spot.
+Step up to the BenQ ScreenBar Pro (~$139) for published flicker/blue-light testing, the widest clamp range here, USB-C with an included adapter and motion sensing — it is the better BenQ buy than either the ~$109 original or the ~$199 Halo 2 unless you specifically want the backlight and puck.
+Drop to Yeelight (~$25) if you can live without a remote and auto-dim. [src1, src2, src9]

 Key Market Trends (2026)